📘 Monitoring Polkadot Nodes with Prometheus and Alertmanager

 sudo cp alertmanager amtool /usr/local/bin/

-sudo cp alertmanager.yml /etc/alertmanager
+sudo cp alertmanager.yml /etc/alertmanager/alertmanager.yml

 sudo useradd --no-create-home --shell /bin/false alertmanager